PHPOffice/PhpSpreadsheet/docs/topics/defined-names.md

 ### Relative Named Ranges

-The previous example showed a simple timesheet using an Absolute Reference for the Pay Rate, used to The use of `B{$row}` in our formula (at least it will appear as an actual cell reference in MS Excel if we save the file and open it) requires a bit of mental agility to remember that column `B` is our hours for that day.
+The previous example showed a simple timesheet using an Absolute Reference for the Pay Rate, used to

+The use of `B{$row}` in our formula (at least it will appear as an actual cell reference in MS Excel if we save the file and open it) requires a bit of mental agility to remember that column `B` is our hours for that day.
 Why can't we use another Named Range called something like `HOURS_PER_DAY` to make the formula more easily readable and meaningful.

-But if we used an Absolute Named Range for `HOURS_PER_DAY`, then we'd need a different Named Range for each day (`MONDAY_HOURS_PER_DAY`, `TUESDAY_HOURS_PER_DAY`, etc), and a different formula for each day; and that's a lot more trouble than it's worth.
+But if we used an Absolute Named Range for `HOURS_PER_DAY`, then we'd need a different Named Range for each day (`MONDAY_HOURS_PER_DAY`, `TUESDAY_HOURS_PER_DAY`, etc), and a different formula for each day of the week; if we kept a monthly timesheet, we would have to defined a different Named Range for every day of the month... and that's a lot more trouble than it's worth.

-This is where Relative Named Ranges become useful.
+This is where Relative Named Ranges become very useful.

 ```php
 // Set up some basic data for a timesheet